upenn-cis198/homework4/README.md

     // Allow this process to continue running and loop around for next event. ptrace(syscall, actual_pid);
 }
 ```

 Notice a few things:
 - There is no difference between a post-hook event and a pre-hook event,
-  you will have to keep track of this using bool, alternating between them as
+  you will have to keep track of this using `bool`, alternating between them as
-  SystemCallEvent come.
+  `SystemCallEvent` come.
 - When does this loop end?
-When we hit the Exited even you can break out of the loop.
+When we hit the `Exited` even you can break out of the loop.

 This works fine for a single process, but won't scale to multiple processes.
 For this you will need a few more things:
-1) You cannot just break out of the loop when a single process exits.
+1. You cannot just break out of the loop when a single process exits.
 You must know all
    live processes are done, we will need to keep track of this.
-I recommend a HashSet.
+We recommend a `HashSet`.
    You should add new processes when you see them, for simplicity, do this at the
-    SystemCallEvent branch.
+    `SystemCallEvent` branch.
 Delete it once it has exited.
-2) A single boolean isn't enough to keep track of the post-hook/pre-hook events, you
+2. A single boolean isn't enough to keep track of the post-hook/pre-hook events; you
-   will need a boolean per live process, I recommend a HashMap for this.
-As in #1, for
+   will need a boolean per live process. recommend a `HashMap` for this.
+As in (1), for
-   never seen processes add an entry in PtraceSyscall with the starting value for
+   never seen processes add an entry in `PtraceSyscall` with the starting value for
    pre-hook event.

 An easy command to run which spawns child processes is `bash -c "ls"` if that works,
 you can try slightly more complicated variant: `bash -c "ls && ls -ahl"`.

-**Note**: Getting ptrace to work for all processes is very difficult!
+**Note**: Getting `ptrace` to work for all processes is very difficult!
 For example,
 our implementation does not properly propagate signals.
 Do not expect your final solution
 to work for all programs.

 ## Recommended Steps for implementation

-1) Start with a simple command (say ls), and hard code this command into the child.
+1. Start with a simple command (say `ls`), and hard code this command into the child.
 Ensure
-   you're able to properly ptrace the child, iterating through it's system calls all
+   you're able to properly `ptrace` the child, iterating through it's system calls all
    the way to completion.
-The only ptrace events you should need to handle at this step
+The only `ptrace` events you should need to handle at this step
-   is the Exited and PtraceSyscall event.
+   is the `Exited` and `PtraceSyscall` event.
-2) Implement the command line argument options to allow arbitrary processes to be passed
+2. Implement the command line argument options to allow arbitrary processes to be passed
    in along with that process's command line arguments.
 You should only attempt to run
    programs which themselves don't fork, like `ls`.
-3) Implement multi-processing, this requires a few extensions as explained above.
+3. Implement multi-processing, this requires a few extensions as explained above.
 You
    must be able to handled arbitrary events from arbitrary processes.
-4) Lastly, add the functionality to print only specific events based on what the user
+4. Lastly, add the functionality to print only specific events based on what the user
-   provided, I found the HashSet useful for this task.
+   provided.
+I found the `HashSet` useful for this task.